-As soon as back to their room, Systrom added the first Burbn filter: X-Pro II.
+As soon as they returned to their room, Systrom added the first Burbn filter: X-Pro II.

 A big hairy audacious goal

-As Kevin Systrome, founder of Instagram pointed out in one of the first Instagram posts:
+As Kevin Systrome, founder of Instagram, pointed out in one of their first Instagram posts:

 When we started working on Instagram, we tried to imagine what the world would be like if everyone could contribute media to an open, transparent, and international community.